 When I wrote about semantic class names, it made sense to talk about them in comparison to non semantic class names.
 Often we deduce what it is we should do, once we analyse what it is we shouldn’t.

 In response, atomic CSS champions critiqued semantic CSS.
 I actually don’t mind the critique.
 It’s good to be challenged.
-It certainly challenged my own thinking, but so far, my mind is unchanged.
+It certainly challenged my own thinking, but so far, my mind is mostly unchanged.

 In this article, I’m going to explain fully why that is.
 And I’ll also address some of the comments made by atomic CSS advocates.
 Here goes: